9 Best Walks Along the Pacific Coast Highway© NZPocketGuide.com

 NZPocketGuide.com© NZPocketGuide.com

-2. Ernest Reeve Walkway (30 Minutes Return)
+2. Earnest Reeve Walkway (30 Minutes Return)

 At the northern end of Tolaga Bay, there is a more challenging walk leading to more rewarding views.
-The Ernest Reeve Walkway goes up a steep stepped climb to a lookout.
+The Earnest Reeve Walkway goes up a steep stepped climb to a lookout.
 Here, you’ll get epic views overlooking the bay and even Mt Hikurangi on a clear day.

 NZPocketGuide.com© NZPocketGuide.com